nicobautista/Slosh2022/postprocessREAME.md

 # **postprocess.m**
 This script uses the K96 matrix obtained from `calibration.m` to process the CSV files obtained from LabVIEW during the slosh experiments.
 It creates plots for the forces and torques of the system, and of the liquid only.
+The following directories need to contain the following files:
+* **'Slosh Data' directory:** CSV files from the experiments
+* **'EmptyTankFiles' directory:** CSV files from the empty-tank experiments
+* **'Position' directory:** Position txt files.

+A file named 'Filenames.xlsx' containing the testnames tabulated against frequency, fill percentage and acceleration needs to exist inside the main directory.

+## Important:
+Some loads from the sensors in the CSV files aren't oriented correctly since the mounting of the three sensors is not the same for the 3 of them.
+The function `getCalibratedLoadsK96.m` takes care of orienting these loads correctly by multiplying individual columns by -1 (line 16).
+However, before starting postprocessing, it is important to verify that the orientations are correct.
+To verify this, plot Fx1, Fx2, and Fx3 (from the CSV file) together and verify that they are oriented correctly.
+The same applies for Fy and Fz.
+If they are not oriented correctly, edit line 16 accordingly.

 ## Parameters:
-  * (Int) **percentageToPlot**: Percentage of the total data to trim the x axis of the plot (0-100).
   * (Int) **ssPercentage**: Percentage of what is considered to be the steady state portion of the entire cycles.
   * (Boolean) **logParamsBool**: Whether to print to the console the parameters of each file that is being processed (true/false).
-  * (Boolean) **plotBoolSystem**: Whether to create a window displaying the loads of the system.
-If looping for several tests, it's recommended to set it to 'false'.
-  * (Boolean) **plotBoolSlosh**: Whether to create a window displaying the loads caused by the liquid.
-If looping for several tests, it's recommended to set it to 'false'.
-  * (Boolean) **plotBoolAcc**: Whether to create a window displaying the plot of the accelerometer.
-If looping for several tests, it's recommended to set it to 'false'.
-  * (Boolean) **saveBoolSystem**: Whether save the figure of the loads of the system as a 'jpeg' image to storage.
-If set to 'true', it saves the images to './Plots/'.
-  * (Boolean) **saveBoolSlosh**: Whether save the figure of the loads caused by the liquid as a 'jpeg' image to storage.
-If set to 'true', it saves the images to './Plots/'.
-  * (Boolean) **saveBoolAcc**: Whether save the plot of the accelerometer as a 'jpeg' image to storage.
-If set to 'true', it saves the images to './Plots/'.
-  * (Vector) **loadsToPlotSystem**: Vector including the loads to include in the plot of the system loads (where [1,2,3,4,5,6] corresponds to [Fx,Fy,Fz,Tx,Ty,Tz]).
-(E.g., If plotting all 6: loadsToPlot=[1,2,3,4,5,6], if plotting only Fx and Ty: loadsToPlot=[1,5]).
-  * (Vector) **loadsToPlotSlosh**: Vector including the loads to include in the plot of the loads caused by the liquid (where [1,2,3,4,5,6] corresponds to [Fx,Fy,Fz,Tx,Ty,Tz]).
-(E.g., If plotting all 6: loadsToPlot=[1,2,3,4,5,6], if plotting only Fx and Ty: loadsToPlot=[1,5]).
   * (Int) **sr**: Sampling rate in Hz.
-  * (Float) **cutoff_f**: Cutoff frequency of the filter in Hz.
   * (Int) **filt_order**: Order of the filter.
   * (Array) **K96**: 9x6 matrix obtained from `calibration.m`.
 Change the path to this file if needed.
+  * (Array) **K66inv**: Inverse 6x6 matrix obtained from `calibration.m`.
+Change the path to this file if needed.
   * (Cell) **fileNamesCell**: Cell containing the data read from "Filenames.xlsx".
 Change the path to this file if needed.
-  * (String) **empty_files_path**: Path to where the empty tank CSVs are.
+  * (String) **empty_files_path**: Path to the empty tank CSVs.
+  * (String) **pos_files_path**: Path to the position txt files.
   * (Array) **ma**: Moment arms for the three sensors.
 No need to change unless the force sensors are mounted elsewhere in the system.
   * (Array) **cyclesPerFreq**: Array relating the frequency of the test (in Hz) to the number of cycles performed at that frequency.
+  * (Vector) **grayTestNumbers**: Vector including the test numbers to not process.
+  * (Vector) **cutoffFreqs**: Cutoff frequencies (in Hz) for the filter related to the experiment frequencies [0.1, 0.5, 1, 2, 3, 4, 5, 6, 7 , 8, 9, 10] also in Hz.
   * (Vector) **filterParams**: Vector including the sampling rate, cutoff frequency, and order of the filter.
-  * (Vector) **grayTestNumbers**: Vector including the test numbers to not process.

 ## Processing
   * Change the for loop range to iterate over the desired range of tests.
   * The following will iterate for all tests.
     * The if statement inside the for loop will make the script ignore the CSVs in `grayTestNumbers`.
-    * The script uses `readtable` to import force data from the CSVs.
+    * Using `getThFreqAccDoubleAmpFill`, the target frequency, acceleration, double amplitude, and fill percentage are stored in `thFreq`, `thAcc`, `thDoubleAmp`, and `thFill`.
+    * Based on `thFreq`, the cutoff frequency is assigned based on `cutoffFreqs`.
+    * The position and time vector of the linear encoder are store in `posVector` and `tVectorPos`, respectively.
-    * This force data is then passed to `getCalibratedLoadsK96` where it's detrended, filtered, and converted to a 6 column array containing Fx,Fy,Fz,Tx,Ty,Tz.
+    * `getCalibratedLoadsK96` is used to read the CSV file with the experimental data.
+Inside this function, this data is detrended, filtered, and converted to a 6 column array (using K96) containing Fx,Fy,Fz,Tx,Ty,Tz.
 This is stored in `ftArray`.
-This function also stores the time array into `tStamps`.
+This function also stores the time array into `tStamps`, and the acceleration vector to `accVector`.
+If the CSV file has no acceleration column, it will set `accVector` to an empty string ("").
-    * The `createFTplots` function is then used to plot/save this data.
-    * Using `getThFreqAccDoubleAmpFill`, the target frequency, acceleration, double amplitude, and fill percentage are stored in `thFreq`, `thAcc`, `thDoubleAmp`, and `thFill`.
     * The CSV file name for the empty tank log is obtained using `empty_files_path`, `thFreq`, and `thAcc`.
 It is stored in `empty_file`.
-    * The location of the peaks of `ftArray` are obtained using the `findStartEndCycles` function.
-This provides information of when the cycles begin and when they end.
-    * Using the location of the beginning and the end of the cycles, the location of the beginning and end of the 'steady state' cycles is obtained by making use of `ssPercentage`.
-These indexes are saved in `ssStart` and `ssEnd`, and the steady state portion of the data is saved in `ssLoads`.
-    * The duration of a single cycle (in number of data points) is obtained using the sample rate and the target frequency.
-This value is stored in `singleCycleDuration`.
+    * `getSSFilledTankLoads` uses the 6-column array obtained from `getCalibratedLoadsK96`, trims it according to `ssPercentage`, and stores it in `ssLoads`.
-	* Using `getSimpleEmptyTankCycle`, a single cycle of the empty tank data is stored in `singleEmptyCycle`.
+	* Using `getEmptyCyclesAmplitudes`, the amplitudes of the empty-tank datasets are obtained.
+	* These amplitudes are then used to create sinousoidal datasets corresponding to the frequency of the experiment using `getEmptyTankLoads.m`.
-	* This data is then used to create a repeated array of greater length than `ssLoads`.
-This is then modified to match the length of `ssLoads`, and to also match the peaks.
-This is stored in `reshapedData`.
+	* `reshapeEmptyData.m` is used to trim the empty-tank dataset to match `ssLoads`.
+This data is stored in `reshapedData`.
 	* The liquid forces are obtained by subtracting `reshapedData` from `ssLoads`.
-	* The `createFTplots` function is then used to plot/save this data.
-	* The `processAcceleration` function is finally used to read, detrend, and filter the acceleration to plot it against time.
-The function stores the detrended and filtered acceleration to the `filtered_acc` variable.
+This is stored in `sloshResults`.
+	* Finally, `createReportPlots` creates 14 plots per test and stores them as png images in './Plots/Report/{testName}'.
+These images are then used to create the report with the `docBuilder.py` Python script.